Ruturaj-99/Cam-Control-Test/README.md

 - The camera is detected by Windows but the app cannot open it.
 - Captures intermittently fail or the preview freezes during long sessions.
-- The maximum negotiated resolution is too low to read card text.

 ## Troubleshooting